Skip to content

 Keep it concise

-The employee code of conduct should be clear, concise and specific so that everyone in the company knows what is expected of him or her.
+The employee code of conduct should be concise and specific so that everyone in the company knows what is expected of him or her.
 Using too much jargon can do more harm than good because it not only could become confusing to employees but using too many words also opens up the opportunity for loopholes or technicalities to be found.
 In the instance of misconduct, this could lead to undesired outcomes.

 Communicate clearly